Escherichia virus CC31

-Escherichia virus CC31, formerly known as Enterobacter virus CC31, is a dsDNA bacteriophage of the subfamily Tevenvirinae responsible for infecting the bacteria family of Enterobacteriaceae.
+Escherichia virus CC31, also called Enterobacter virus CC31, is a dsDNA bacteriophage of the subfamily Tevenvirinae responsible for infecting the bacteria family of Enterobacteriaceae.
 It is one of two discovered viruses of the genus Karamvirus, diverging away from the previously discovered T4virus, as a clonal complex (CC).
-CC31 was first isolated from Escherichia coli B strain S/6/4 and is primarily associated with Escherichia, even though is named after Enterobacter.
+CC31 was first isolated from Escherichia coli B strain S/6/4 and is primarily associated with Escherichia.

-Viral classification and structure
+Classification

-Enterobacter virus CC31 is a dsDNA virus lacking an RNA intermediate.
-The dsDNA is contained within an icosahedral capsid of proteins, but the virus lacks an envelope.
-It is in the order Caudovirales, being that it is a bacteriophage with a protein sheath and tail used to infect host cells.
-Caudovirales genetic material is contained within an icosahedral capsid resting on top of the sheath and tail.
-CC31 is in the Myoviridae family due to its lack of envelope, linear genome, and long, helical, permanent tail subunits.
-Tevenvirinae is the relatively large (43 genera) subfamily CC13 falls underneath.
-Finally, Cc13virus is the relatively new genus associated with Enterobacter virus CC31.
+CC31 is classified as the species Karamvirus cc31 in the genus Karamvirus, family Straboviridae.
+The virus was first classified in 2016 under the name Enterobacter virus CC31.
+In 2017, it was renamed to Escherichia virus CC31.
+It was given its current name, Karamvirus cc31, in 2022.

 Genome

-Enterobacter virus CC31 has a double stranded linear DNA (dsDNA) genome consisting of 165,540 nucleotide base pairs.
+CC31 has a double stranded linear DNA (dsDNA) genome consisting of 165,540 nucleotide base pairs.
 The bases account for 287 genes that are capable of making 279 different proteins using 8 tRNAs.
 93% of the genetic material is homologous with Enterobacter virus PG7, the other Tevenvirinae, and 74% of the material is homologous with the close relative Enterobacteria phage T-4.
 120 new open reading frames (ORFs) were identified across the base pairs that were added to the Enterobacteria phage pan-genome.
 It is currently the only phage, that is not a T-even bacteriophage, capable of encoding for glycosyltransferases.

 Genetic modification

-The CC31 is capable of integrating its genetic material with the host's.
+CC31 is capable of integrating its genetic material with the host's.
 This stage, known as the lysogenic cycle, halts particle formation, and allows for the virus's genetic material to amplify across many subsequent bacterium generations.
 The integration of the viral DNA happens non-homologously, forming bubbles of single stranded DNA.
 As DNA replication, crossing over, and cellular division occurs, the viral DNA is reshuffled with cellular DNA.
 This results in horizontal gene transfer between the virus and cell, resulting in the evolution of the virus and the bacterium.
 The viral DNA also develops minute deletions, immunity regions, and silent genetic regions due to the non-homologous binding of the DNA.
 These change in virus' genetic material can either inhibit or promote future replication.